 The genenames.org REST web-service is a convenient and quick way of searching and fetching data from our database within a script/program.
 Users may request results as either XML or JSON making our data easier to parse.

-Our search tools allows our users to search over 38000 active gene symbol reports stored within our database quickly and with ease.
+Our search options allow users to search all of our active gene symbol reports, gene family reports and static web pages quickly and with ease.
 The search server utilises Apache Solr which offers a powerful full-text search, hit highlighting and faceted searching.
-With facet searching you can search for a particular keyword and then filter the results by locus group and type.
+Faceted searching allows you to search for a particular keyword and then filter the results by record/page type, locus group and locus type.

 The search form can be found within the mast head of each page.
-To use it just enter a search term within the search input box and click on the spy glass icon.
-By default the results are gene symbol reports however users can click on the drop down to the left of the input box and search the rest of the site instead by selecting "search site".
-This is the best way for searching parts of our site such as gene families etc. If you are looking to search lists of gene symbols, please use the symbol checker tool.
+Enter a search term within the search input box and click on the spy glass icon; the default option searches the whole site including gene symbol reports and gene families.
+Users can also click on the drop down to the left of the input box and search only specific areas of the site (i.e symbols, gene families or static web pages).

 Each gene with an approved HGNC symbol has its own Symbol Report that contains our manually curated data and links to many other external biomedical resources.
-The HGNC "core data" is displayed at the top of the page in a separate box and presents the approved nomenclature, the unique HGNC ID number, synonyms, previous nomenclature, locus type and chromosomal location.
-The table below the HGNC "core data" provides links to the HGNC's curated gene family page where applicable, and links to information on homologs in other species, nucleotide sequences, gene resources, protein resources, clinical resources, publications and other database links.
+The HGNC "core data" is displayed at the top of the page in a separate box and presents the approved nomenclature, the unique HGNC ID number, synonyms, previous nomenclature, locus type, chromosomal location , gene families and a HCOP orthology prediction link .
+The table below the HGNC "core data" provides links to external resources such as homologs in other species (i.e mouse and rat), nucleotide sequences, gene resources, protein resources, clinical resources, publications and other database links.